aayaffe/SplitwiseBackup/README.md

 ```
 edit config.py file according to config-TEMPLATE.py file

+For input to work in pycharm set the `Emulate terminal in output console` to true in the run configuration

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.